Vegan Eggplant Parmesan

 Preheat the oven to broil, set to high.
 Lightly grease 2 large baking sheets.

-Generously salt the eggplant and place in a colander.
+Generously salt the eggplant and place in a strainer.
 Let sit and sweat for about 30 minutes.

 Meanwhile, prepare the tomato sauce by heating oil in a medium saucepan over medium-high heat.
 Add onion and cook until soft and lightly browned.
 Add garlic and zucchini and let cook for 1 minute.
 Add roasted red bell peppers, tomato sauce, thyme, oregano, basil, balsamic vinegar, and granulated sugar.
 Cook and stir for a few more minutes.